How to redeem Avios for First Class flights with British Airways

 Unfortunately, British Airways doesn’t make it easy to redeem Avios for First Class seats.

-Unlike in economy, premium economy and Club (business class), British Airways does not guarantee any First Class reward availability on any of its flights.
+Unlike in economy, premium economy and Club (business class), British Airways does not guarantee any First Class reward availability on its flights.

-That means you are at the mercy of BA’s pricing algorithm to determine when, and where, it wants to release seats in First.
+This means that you are at the mercy of BA’s pricing algorithm to determine if, when, and where it wants to release seats in First.

 One of the easiest ways to see where you can get first class availability is by using a third party tool such as SeatSpy.
 SeatSpy lets you view Avios availability by route and cabin 355 days in advance, which is when British Airways starts selling tickets.
 That said, you are more likely to see First Class opening up in the months leading up to departure than 355 days out.